Augmentations, annuli, and Alexander polynomials: From knot contact homology to the Alexander polynomial

+be the linear map defined as follows.
+If $c$ is a Reeb chord then let $\mathcal{N}(c,L_K\cup \R^{3})$ denote a moduli space of holomorphic maps $u\colon D\to T^{\ast} \R^{3}$, where $D$ is the unit disk with three boundary punctures at $1,i,-1$.
+We require $u$ to be asymptotic to $c$ at $i$, and to map the boundary segments between $i$ and $-1$ and between $1$ and $i$ to $L_{K}$.
+Also, $u$ maps the boundary segment between $-1$ and $1$ to $\R^{3}$, and it can be extended continuously at $1$ and $-1$.
+See Figure \ref{bdryN1_fig}.
+Restricting the maps $u$ to the boundary segment between $-1$ and $1$, $\mathcal{N}(c,L_K\cup \R^{3})$ parametrizes a family of paths in $\mathcal{P}_{K}$ and we define $\Theta^{\lambda}(c)$ as the chain parametrized by $\mathcal{N}(c,L_K\cup \R^{3})$.
+The following result appears as \cite[Lemma 4.5]{EkholmNgHigherGenus} (see also \cite[Theorem C]{CiliebakLatschevStringTopology} for a closed-string version of this result).
+We reproduce the argument for the reader's convenience. \begin{lemma} The map $\Theta^{\lambda}$ is a chain map and a quasi-isomorphism. \end{lemma}

+\begin{proof} To see that $\Theta^{\lambda}$ is a chain map, we consider the codimension 1 strata of the boundary of $\mathcal{N}(c,L_{K}\cup\R^{3})$, as illustrated in Figure \ref{bdryN1_fig}.
+There are two such strata, corresponding to: \begin{itemize} \item breaking at a Reeb chord (see $\NNb$ in the figure); \item the boundary arc in $\R^{3}$ shrinking to a constant path (see $\NNc$ in the figure). \end{itemize} Gluing and compactness results presenting this as the codimension 1 boundary follow from \cite[Section 10.1]{ECL}.

-defined by counting half-infinite holomorphic strips in $T^*\R^3$ with boundary in $L_K\cup\R^{3}$.
-Indeed, using the action filtration and a suitable geodesic Morse model for $C_*^{\lambda}(\mathcal P_K,\mathcal P_K^0;\C)$, generators of the two complexes can be identified and the map $\Theta^{\lambda}$ is upper triangular with $\pm1$ on the diagonal (coming from `trivial strips', with respect to the energy filtration).
+To see that $\Theta^{\lambda}$ is a quasi-isomorphism, we use the action filtration and a geodesic Morse model for $C_*^{\lambda}(\mathcal P_K,\mathcal P_K^0;\C)$.
+The generators of the two complexes can be identified and the map $\Theta^{\lambda}$ is upper triangular with $\pm1$ on the diagonal (coming from `trivial strips', with respect to the energy filtration).
+Details can be found in \cite{Asplund}, where the corresponding result is \cite[Theorem 4.1]{Asplund}; the fact that the map respects action follows from \cite[Proposition 4.7]{Asplund} and the upper triangular property follows from \cite[Theorem 4.12]{Asplund}. \end{proof}